golang/dep/docs/day-to-day-dep.md

 Changes to any one of these rules will likely necessitate changes in `Gopkg.lock` and `vendor/`; a single successful `dep ensure` run will incorporate all such changes at once, bringing your project back in sync.

+## Key Takeaways

+Here are the key takeaways from this guide:

+- `dep ensure -update` is the preferred way to update dependencies, though it's less effective for projects that don't publish semver releases.
+- `dep ensure -add` is usually the easiest way to introduce new dependencies, though it's not the only one.
+To add more than one at a time, you'll need to use multiple arguments, not multiple invocations - and make sure to add real `import` statements for the projects after the command completes!
+- If you ever make a manual change in `Gopkg.toml`, it's best to run `dep ensure` to make sure everything's in sync.
+- `dep ensure` is almost never the wrong thing to run; if you're not sure what's going on, running it will bring you back to safety ("the nearest lilypad"), or fail informatively.

+Also, a couple other miscellaneous tidbits:

+- As in the Go toolchain generally, avoid symlinks within your own project. dep tolerates a bit of this, but like the Go toolchain itself, is generally not terribly supportive of symlinks.
+- Never directly edit anything in `vendor/`; dep will unconditionally overwrite such changes.
+If you need to modify a dependency, fork it and do it properly.